-to be held on the day of 20.
+to be held on the day of 20 .

 Pecuniary interest Address of the affected principal place of residence of the councillor or an associated person, company or body (the identified land) Relationship of identified land to the councillor [Tick or cross one box.] □ The councillor has an interest in the land (e.g. is the owner or has another interest arising out of a mortgage, lease, trust, option or contract, or otherwise). □ An associated person of the councillor has an interest in the land. □ An associated company or body of the councillor has an interest in the land.
-Matter giving rise to pecuniary interest Nature of the land that is subject to a change in zone/planning control by the proposed LEP (the subject land) [Tick or cross one box] The identified land.
+Matter giving rise to pecuniary interest 1 · · · · · · · · · · · · · · · · · · · The identified land.
 Land that adjoins or is adjacent to or is in proximity to the identified land.
 Current zone/planning control [Insert name of current planning instrument and identify relevant zone/planning control applying to the subject land] Proposed change of zone/planning control [Insert name of proposed LEP and identify proposed change of zone/planning control applying to the subject land] Effect of proposed change of zone/planning control on councillor or associated person [Insert one of the following: "Appreciable financial gain" or "Appreciable financial loss"]